 Even though the Honey-Can-Do shoe shelf is lightweight and easy to build, the quality doesn't strike us as the greatest.
-It didn't sit level on the floor and there were a couple of spots with excess glue showing.
+It didn't sit level on the floor, and there were a couple of spots where the excess glue was showing.
 Since the shelves are slats of bamboo, this rack isn't ideal for shoes with a skinny heel that could fall through.
-Having slightly deeper shelves, this shoe organizer is able to hold larger sizes, up to a men's size 13 without them sticking out much.
+This shoe organizer has slightly deeper shelves that can accommodate larger shoes (up to a men's size 13) without too much overhang.
 However, the middle shelf must be removed to accommodate taller boots or high-tops anywhere other than the very top shelf.
 This bamboo rack has a unique and natural aesthetic, which depending on your taste, can either add or detract from its appeal.
 The bamboo is very lightweight, making it easy to move even when fully loaded, but this also decreases the overall stability of the unit.
 Although bamboo is flexible and quite strong, it's not recommended that anything over 10 pounds is set on the shelves for fear of them breaking.
 For folks who enjoy the aesthetic that bamboo provides, these drawbacks might easily be overlooked.

 Why You Should Trust Us

-As an avid shoe collector and dedicated "sneakerhead" for more than 20 years, our lead tester Adam Yee owns over one hundred of pairs of shoes and has tried nearly every style of shoe organizer available.
-Over the years, he has lived in numerous apartments and homes of varying size, so the organization and storage of shoes have always been an important aspect of maximizing any living space.
+As an avid shoe collector and dedicated "sneakerhead" for more than 20 years, our lead tester Adam Yee owns over one hundred pairs of shoes and has tried nearly every style of shoe organizer available.
+Over the years, he has lived in numerous apartments and homes of varying sizes, so the organization and storage of shoes have always been an important aspect of maximizing any living space.
 As sneaker culture grows and collecting shoes becomes more common for people of all ages and genders, there will continue to be new and innovative ways for collectors and general consumers to store and display their shoes.
 There is no question that our lead expert will continue to keep collecting and needing more storage as his collection grows, so who better to test out shoe organizers?

 Analysis and Test Results

 The best shoe organizers are stable, durable, and can hold a decent amount of shoes so that they can accommodate one's needs.
-It's also helpful for them to be stylish, versatile, and easy to put together, for added convenience.
+It's also helpful for them to be stylish, versatile, and easy to put together for added convenience.
 We based our tests on these select attributes and spent hours comparing and contrasting these features to determine the top performers for each style and give you our best recommendations.

 Ease of Assembly